 Competing with Consumer Virtual Reality

 Still, there’s economics at work here (isn’t there always?).
 The initial price will be $29.95 for the first half hour of play.

-A virtual reality amusement center can’t take the theme park approach (think Disney, Six Flags) of using cheap farm land (or swamps) to build out a complete travel destination – it has to be near an urban area.
-And commercial VR playspaces (game pods here) require support staff and need to limit the number of players (a maximum of ten according to the company) to keep the experience from becoming chaotic.
+A virtual reality amusement center can’t take the theme park approach (think Disney, Six Flags) of using cheap farmland (or swamps) to build out a complete travel destination – it has to be near an urban area.
+Commercial VR playspaces (game pods here) require support staff and need to limit the number of players (a maximum of ten according to the company) to keep the experience from becoming chaotic.